Luke the Dog: 19161920

-Later years and death
+Later years

 Luke continued to spend most of his time with Roscoe until Arbuckle and Minta separated in 1921 and finally divorced in 1925.
 Minta gained custody of the dog as part of the couple's separation agreement and divorce settlement, although Roscoe did have visitation rights to see him.
 That arrangement may explain why the veteran stunt dog did not appear again on screen after his work with Keaton in The Scarecrow in 1920.

 A tragic scandal that rocked Arbuckle's personal and professional life in 1921 may have also affected Luke's career and be another reason for the dog's apparent retirement from performing.
 The public closely identified Luke with Fatty, whose stardom ended as a result of the noted scandal.
 Arbuckle's films were effectively banned from many theaters for a while, and even some things associated with the former comedy star were shunned by moviegoers and the media as well.
 Whatever the reasons for Luke's absence from films after 1920, records suggest that he lived the remaining years of his life with Minta.
 Luke died in 1926 in Los Angeles at age 13, in keeping with the average life expectancy of his breed.
-It is unknown where his remains were interred.